ALBERT-THE-DEV/House-Price-Prediction/README.md

 Model Performance
 -----------------
 During the training phase, the Linear Regression model achieved an R² score of 1.0 and an RMSE of approximately 10,615 on a synthetic dataset consisting of 600 samples.
 On an external house dataset consisting of 15 samples that was not used in training, the model achieved an R² score of 0.431 and an RMSE of approximately 106,696.
-These metrics show that the model fits the training data well and provides reasonable predictions on unseen houses, demonstrating its generalization ability.